-- a) At temperature equilibrium with the ATC control temperature at 36° C, disable the primary thermostat to turn the heater output to maximum.
+a) At temperature equilibrium with the ATC control temperature at 36° C, disable the primary thermostat to turn the heater output to maximum.
 At the time the alarm is activated, measure the incubator temperature using a calibrated sensor.
 The means for accomplishing this should be specified by the manufacturer in the service manual.
 If the incubator control temperature limit of 37° C can be overridden, do so per the instructions in the operator's manual and repeat this test.
-If a high temperature thermostat is internally adjustable, compliance with the requirement that means to prevent inadvertent changes can be verified by inspection.
-That the high temperature thermostat cannot be set over 40° C can be verified by adjusting the thermostat to its maximum setting and repeating the test. - (b) Verify conformance with the method recommended by the manufacturer in the operator's manual.
+If an internal adjustment is possible, compliance with the requirement that means to prevent inadvertent changes shall be provided.
+Compliance with the requirement that said means cannot be set over 40° C can be verified by adjusting the thermostat to its maximum setting and repeating the test.

+b) Verify conformance by the method recommended by the manufacturer in the operator's manual.